mac-can/SerialCAN/README.md

 2. Time-stamps are currently not supported.

-3. Python Ctrl+C issue still unsolved.
+3. Python Ctrl+C issue is still unsolved.

 ## This and That